Skip navigation

 A list of examples will help you to describe your claim depending on what it is in relation to.

-If your claim is for arrears of maintenance
+⇒ Claims for arrears of maintenance

 If the defendant owes you child maintenance and/or sums relating to other expenses for your child, and you have an Order from the Royal Court (Family Division) or a private agreement with them, the process for bringing a claim to the Petty Debts Court is the same as for any other monetary claim but you should complete a specific Summons and Claim Summary.